pennhanlee/tp/docs/UserGuide.md

 title: User Guide
 ---

-_bookmark_ is a **desktop app for tracking reading progress and book loans, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, _bookmark_ can get your reading and book management tasks done faster than traditional GUI apps.
+_bookmark_ is a desktop application to mange your indulgent bookworm habits!
+Use _bookmark_ to track your book reading progress or pen down thoughts about mindboggling fan theories about your favourite characters!

+_bookmark_ allows you to add and update your beloved books, track your reading progress using our bookmark and even add reading goals and notes to your chosen books!

+Guess what? _bookmark_ also uses the special Command Line Interface style so if you love to type, you're in luck!
+So get cracking and start saving your best reads and ideas into _bookmark_, Type away!~

 * Table of Contents
 {:toc}